MichaelCurrin/dev-cheatsheets/cheatsheets/web/html/forms.md

 The label element must have a `for` attribute which references the `id` of an input element.

+## Name attribute

+The `name` is optionally set on an input and must match the `id`.
+If you don't need it, you can leave it out.

+According to W3 Schools, the `name `is used to to reference elements in a JavaScript or to reference form data after a form is submitted.

+Form elements with a `name` attribute will have their values passed when submitting a form.

 ## Text input

 See [Input tag](https://www.w3schools.com/tags/tag_input.asp) tutorial on W3 Schools.
 It covers all the available `type` values.